 The rise of Austria as the all-round school ski trip destination

-Austria now represents incredible value for money.
-From the basic holiday costs and the price of lift passes to the variety of dining options and evening entertainment costs, Austria has raised the stakes.
-Ski schools have improved with English speaking instructors in a better position to interact and tailor lessons to the students’ ability.
-Music to all those looking to plan their next school ski trip!
-To add to this, Austrian ski resorts haven’t skipped out on service.
-With the influences of German efficiency this was perhaps never in doubt, but the importance of a warm welcome from courteous and helpful staff to help build a positive ski experience for students remains high on the agenda of school ski Party Leaders
+Austria represents incredible value for money.
+From the basic holiday costs and the price of lift passes to the variety of dining options and evening entertainment, Austria has made its' mark.
+Ski schools have evolved to offer more diverse services, with English speaking instructors in a better position to interact and tailor lessons to the students' ability.
+A perfect destination for the next school ski trip!
+To add to this, Austrian ski resorts haven't skipped out on service.
+With the influences of German efficiency this was perhaps never in doubt, but the importance of a warm welcome from courteous and helpful staff to help build a positive ski experience for students remains high on the agenda of school ski Party Leaders.

 Keeping with tradition: The alpine experience